Backdoor Roth IRA: A Step-by-Step Walkthrough

-How to execute high-income Roth contributions while managing tax reporting and the Pro-Rata rule.
+How to execute high-income Roth IRA contributions while navigating the Pro-Rata rule and IRS tax reporting — a step-by-step walkthrough.

 Informational only

 This guide explains the mechanics of the Backdoor Roth strategy and does not constitute tax or financial advice.
-The Pro-Rata Rule in particular requires careful evaluation of your specific IRA balances.
-Consult a CPA or tax professional before executing.
+The Pro-Rata Rule requires careful evaluation of your specific IRA balances.
+Consult a CPA before executing.

 What this guide covers